FirelyTeam/firely-docs/vonk/features/multiversion.rst

 Running multiple versions of FHIR
 =================================

-Since version 3.0.0 Vonk can run multiple versions of FHIR side-by-side in the same server.
+Since version 3.0.0 Firely Server can run multiple versions of FHIR side-by-side in the same server.
 This page explains how this works and what the consequences are.

 Requests
 --------

 The FHIR Specification explains the mimetype parameter that distinguishes one FHIR version from another in the paragraph on the `FHIR Version parameter <http://hl7.org/fhir/R4/http.html#version-parameter>`_.
-Vonk uses this approach to let you choose the model for your request.
-Below are examples on how to use the fhirVersion parameter and how in influences the behaviour of Vonk.
+Firely Server uses this approach to let you choose the model for your request.
+Below are examples on how to use the fhirVersion parameter and how in influences the behaviour of Firely Server.
 Accepted values for the parameter are:

 * fhirVersion=3.0, for FHIR STU3